Professional Development during Summer Institute at the McCallum Theatre

 - Maintaining a journal to record experiences and ideas

-- Submission of an essay including three sections – one summarizing the journal’s most significant ideas, one analyzing and discussing one of the works presented during Summer Session, and a final section commenting on the Aesthetic Education practice and philosophy
+- Submission of an essay including three sections – one summarizing the journal’s most significant ideas, one analyzing and discussing one of the works presented during Summer Institute, and a final section commenting on the Aesthetic Education practice and philosophy

 Attendance is mandatory for the entire five-day Introductory Course.

 Teachers who have completed the introductory course and are returning to the Aesthetic Education Program remain enrolled by taking advanced workshops.
 Returning partners may choose from a variety of different workshops.
-Summer Session attendance requirements for returning teachers are:
+Summer Institute attendance requirements for returning teachers are:

 - Attendance at a minimum of three focus works in dance, music, theater and/or visual arts which serve as texts for study.